Coordinator client API

 GET /api/v2/update

-Returns a structured log of all updates performed via the /update
+Returns a structured log of all updates performed via the /update or /secrets endpoint, including timestamp, author, and affected resources.

 Returns